sirt3tris/ArtifactSurvey/index.md

 <img src="gamess.png" alt="" width="270" align="left"/>

 <br>The global sample of the respondents consisted of 105 players.
-Among these, 3 didn't complete all the sections of the survey and 2 explicitly claimed they never played Artifact.
-These respondents were excluded from the analysis, leading to a sample of 98 mmm 105-3-2=100! participants (2 female, mean age = 27.9 ± 6.5).
+Among these, 3 didn't complete all the sections of the survey and 4 explicitly claimed they never played Artifact.
+These respondents were excluded from the analysis, leading to a sample of 98 participants (2 female, mean age = 27.9 ± 6.5).
 The first thing we want to check is our players gaming background.
 Not surprisingly a large proportion mentioned Dota2, Hearthstone and Mtg/Mtga as games they regularly play.
 These are indeed the popular games more closely related to Artifact in terms of lore, gametype or developers.
 Alltogether 65% of the sample play card games and quite interestingly, nearly 25% mentioned the two FPS which follow the top 3 on the chart: Overwatch and CS:GO. </p>
 <br>
 <div style="overflow-x:auto;">